Bilevel Imaging Learning Problems as Mathematical Programs with Complementarity Constraints: Reformulation and Theory: Stationarity Conditions

-For mathematical programs with complementarity constraints, it is of particular importance to characterize local optimal solutions by means of an optimality system as sharp as possible, as different stationarity concepts coexist for this type of problems.
-To do so, taylored constraint qualification conditions are required to hold in order to get existence of Lagrange multipiers and establish sign conditions on the so-called biactive set.
+For mathematical programs with complementarity constraints, it is of particular importance to characterize local optimal solutions by means of an optimality system as sharp as possible.
+To do so, taylored constraint qualification conditions are required to hold in order to get existence of Lagrange multipiers and establish sign-conditions on the so-called biactive set.